status-im/specs/docs/raw/push-notification-server.md

 ## Unregistering from push notifications

-To unregister a client MUST send a `PushNotificationRegister` request as described above with `unregister` in `PushNotificationPreferences` set to `true`, or removing their device information.
+To unregister a client MUST send a `PushNotificationRegistration` request as described above with `unregister` set to `true`, or removing their device information.

 The server MUST remove all data about this user if `unregistering` is `true`,